 Residential customers who can expect the most return from air sealing and insulation improvements are, electrically heated homes, natural gas heated and AC cooled, and natural gas heated with no AC cooling.
 Participation targets and rebate amounts are aligned with marketing and trade partner education plans to encourage participation from customer-types who will benefit the most.
-Advanced meter interval data would also help target high use customers and provide support to trade partners as they work to educate customers on the unseen benefits of insulation.
+Advanced meter interval data would also help target high use customers and provide support to trade partners as they work to educate customers on the benefits of unseen insulation.
 Residential customers who can expect the most return from cellular shades are electrically heated homes with AC.

 Budgets